limbernie/limbernie.github.io/_posts/2018-05-12-bob-walkthrough.md

 login.html
 WIP.jpg
 ```

-`contact.html` exposes the persons working in the IT department.
+`contact.html` exposes the personnel working in the IT department.
 We now know that Bob is the admin; we should probably be targeting him.

 ![0.c4gur4ofikg](/assets/images/posts/bob-walkthrough/0.c4gur4ofikg.png)

-Otherwise, there's nothing interesting with these files except for &mdash; `dev_shell.php`; it exposes a web shell, the first attack surface.
-This is how the web shell looks like.
+Otherwise, there's nothing interesting with these files except for &mdash; `dev_shell.php`.
+It exposes a web shell, the first attack surface, and this is how it looks like in the browser.

 ![0.jdsakljaao](/assets/images/posts/bob-walkthrough/0.jdsakljaao.png)